 At its core, “Travelers” champions the good side of humanity, and this is emphasized in how the travelers experience certain pleasures in life for the first time.
 Played for light laughs, these “fish out of water” moments sweetly remind us of what we may take for granted.
 At one point, Grant used the phrase, “It’s no walk in the park,” and Trevor replied, “Actually, you should try walking in the park sometime.
 It’s lovely.”
 It’s Trevor who seems the most tuned into living in the moment and has raptures when eating a fast-food burger or cafeteria-grade corn, since food is apparently less plentiful or varied in the bleak future.
 These scenes are like those “try eating something for the first time” Buzzfeed videos, except instead of highlighting diverse ethnic foods, it’s everyday American fare.
 Time travelers, they’re just like us!

 This is not to say that “Travelers” is silly, although it is a bit of a romp at times with the missions of the week giving it an action-y vibe.
 What it does well is take into account human nature in the travelers.
-Our world would be seductive to those who have leisure options, and that’s why the travelers wrestle with less straightforward choices than just saving the world once they’re actually in the 21st century.
+Our world would be seductive to those who have lesser options, and that’s why the travelers wrestle with less straightforward choices than just saving the world once they’re actually in the 21st century.
 Succeeding in their mission comes with more immediate costs, which doesn’t sit well with some of the travelers.
 Losing focus and embedding oneself in a new life is the classic conundrum of going undercover.

 Despite the end of the world subject matter, “Travelers” leans towards hope and action.
 It’s possible the show could grow heavier tonally in the later episodes, but judging from what we’ve seen so far, it’s just the kind of escapist fare that we need right now during the holidays but also in the current political climate.
 Time travel has often played with the fantasy of changing the past, but it’s a nice change to see it used to appreciate what we have now.